How to Watch NFL Games Online Live with Game Pass and Avoid Blackouts

 These are two of the best optima for streaming NFL live for free and, if you invest in a reliable VPN, you could even use these to watch your favorites teams from overseas.

 How to Watch NFL Live Online from Abroad

 While there are a variety of viewing options available for NFL fans outside the US, many of these can be accessed only if you have a VPN that can create a fake US IP address for you.
-With the NFL Game Pass, however, international viewers have the advantage and only users signing in from locations outside the US and Europe will have live access to all this season’s games.
+With the NFL Game Pass, however, international viewers have the advantage and only users signing in from locations outside the US will have live access to all this season’s games.
 Viewers inside the US must wait until the game ends before they can stream.

 The NFL Game Pass isn’t particularly cheap but, given what a treat it is for serious NFL enthusiasts, that’s hardly a surprise.
-Having said that, prices vary from region to region so, while users signing up from a US location will pay $99.99 for a year’s subscription or four installments of $29.99 each.
-Users in Australia, on the other hand, will only pay the equivalent of $79.99.
+Having said that, prices vary from region to region so, while users signing up from a US location will pay $99.99 for a year’s subscription.
+Users in the UK, on the other hand, will only pay the equivalent of $65.79.